-In the event circumstances arise which warrant such action, the State may exercise the variance authorities established in § 10.1-1400 et seq. of the Code of Virginia and 9 VAC 20-60-1370 through 9 VAC 20-60-1435.
-The State agrees to provide EPA with a copy of each State decision (regarding waivers, variances and delisting petitions, etc. as provided in the State Program at the time such requests are granted.
-The State agrees that it will not exercise its variance authority, including emergency administrative orders, unless the result will be at least as stringent as, and consistent with the Federal program, and consistent with the other State Programs.
-The State agrees that no variance will be granted unless the applicable public notice requirements are met, including those of 9 VAC 20-60-124 B.9, and publication in the Virginia Register.
+In the event circumstances arise which warrant such action, the State may exercise the variance authorities established in 7 Delaware Code Chapter 63 and Delaware Regulations Governing Hazardous Waste.
+The State agrees to provide EPA with a copy of each State decision (regarding waivers, variances and delisting petitions, etc. as provided in the State program) at the time such requests are granted.
+The State agrees that it will not exercise its variance authority, including emergency administrative orders, unless the result will be at least as stringent as, and consistent with, the Federal program, and consistent with the other State programs.